 - The borrower will also be responsible for paying an annual premium

-- Eligible properties are one-to-two unit primary residences, manufactured housing, FHA approved condos, and PUDs
+- Eligible properties are one-to-four unit primary residences, manufactured housing, FHA approved condos, and PUDs

 Repairs that may be eligible for this program include: